Andrew Jean-Baptiste

-Andrew Jean-Baptiste (born 16 June 1992) is a professional footballer who plays as a centre-back for Westchester SC in USL League One.
+Andrew Jean-Baptiste (born 16 June 1992) is a professional footballer who plays as a centre-back, he is currently a free agent after recently playing for Westchester SC in USL League One.
 Born in the United States, he plays for the Haiti national team.

 Club career

 Early career

 Jean-Baptiste attended Brentwood High School on Long Island, New York.
 He was honored with the 2009 Long Island player of the year presented by Newsday.
 He played college soccer with the Connecticut Huskies from 2010 to 2011.
 During his second year at UConn Jean-Baptiste was named the 2011 Big East Conference Defensive Player of the Year.
 During the 2010 season he also played for the New York Red Bulls U-23 team.

 Portland Timbers

 Jean-Baptiste was selected 8th overall by Portland Timbers in the first round of the 2012 MLS SuperDraft.
 In his first professional match for the Portland Timbers, Jean-Baptiste scored a header from a free-kick, assisted by Jack Jewsbury.
 Later in the season he was sent on loan to Los Angeles Blues and made 8 appearances for the club.
 During his second year Jean-Baptiste became a starter for Portland and appeared in 26 matches.
 Jean-Baptiste scored the game-winning goal on 13 July 2013 against the Los Angeles Galaxy, on a header from a corner kick by Diego Valeri.